Updated: 18 February 2018

 STEPHEN (STEVE) POLESKIE IS AN ARTIST AND WRITER.
 His artwork is in the collections of numerous museums including the Metropolitan Museum, the Whitney Museum, and the Museum of Modern Art in New York; The National Collection, Washington, D. C., The Walker Art Gallery in Minneapolis, Milwaukee Art Museum, The Neuberger Museum, Muscarelle Museum of Art, the HF Johnson Museum, The Brooks Memorial Art Gallery in Memphis, The Museum of Modern Art, Mexico, D.F., The State Museum in Lodz, Poland, the Victoria and Albert Museum, and the Tate Gallery in London, John Hansard Gallery, University of Southampton, UK, and the Caproni Museum, Trento, Alternative Museum, Lido de Spigna, and Castel Vecchio, Verona, all in Italy.

-His writing, fiction, nonfiction, and poetry, has appeared in many literary journals both here and abroad.
-Among these are American Writing, Art Criticism, Bombay Gin, BookPress, Dove Tales, Editions Bibliotekos, El Portal, Essays & Fictions, Euphony, Fiction International, Former People, Ginosko, Grey Sparrow, Leonardo, Lightworks, Many Mountains Moving, Marathon, Midway, OE, Pangolin Papers, Porter Gulch Review, Ragazine, Satire, Shiny, Skylark, SN Review, Still Points Quarterly, Straight, Streetlight, Sulphur River Literary Review, Tangent, Q, Wayfarer, Wilderness House Literary Review, and Wordwrights in the USA; D'Ars, and Spazio Humano in Italy; Himmelschrieber and SAND Journal in Germany; In Other Words: Merida, OFI Press, and SOL Literary Review, in Mexico; Imago in Australia; The Prague Review, in the Czech Republic, The Luxembourg Review in Luxembourg, and The Criterion and Odd Magazine, in India.
+His writing, fiction, nonfiction, art criticism and poetry, has appeared in many literary journals both here and abroad.
+Among these are American Writing, Art Criticism, Bombay Gin, BookPress, Crack the Spine, Dove Tales, Editions Bibliotekos, El Portal, Essays & Fictions, Euphony, Fiction International, Former People, Ginosko, Grey Sparrow, Jonah, Leonardo, Lightworks, Many Mountains Moving, Marathon, Midway, Oddball, Onager Editions, Pangolin Papers, Peacock Journal, Poem in your Pocket, Porter Gulch Review, Ragazine, Satire, Shiny, Skylark, SN Review, Still Points Quarterly, Straight, Streetlight, Sulphur River Literary Review, Tangent, Q, Wayfarer, Wilderness House Literary Review, and Wordwrights in the USA; D'Ars, and Spazio Humano in Italy; Himmelschrieber and SAND Journal in Germany; In Other Words: Merida, OFI Press, and SOL Literary Review, in Mexico; Imago in Australia; The Prague Review, in the Czech Republic, The Luxembourg Review in Luxembourg, and The Criterion and Odd Magazine, in India.
 He has a short story in five anthologies; Dove Tales, Being Human: Call of the Wild, From the Finger Lakes (both fiction and poetry) and The Book of Love, W. W. Norton, and has been three times nominated for a Pushcart Prize.
 A handmade book of his poetry, Sky, was printed at Loughborough College of Art and Design in England.
 A copy of this book is in the Rare Book Collection of the Museum of Modern Art in New York City.

 His debut novel, The Balloonist, The Story of T. S. C. Lowe, Inventor, Scientist, Magician, and Father of the U. S. Air Force, was published by Frederic C. Beil, in 2007.
 He has since published six other books: The Third Candidate, 2008 a novel, Grater Life, 2009 a novel in stories, Vigilia's Tempest, 2010 a novel, Acorn's Card, 2011 a novella and stories, and the novels Sconto Walaa, 2012 and Foozler Runs 2013.